trsonic/sapetool/README.md

 # SAPETOOL: Listening test tool for DAW-based perceptual evaluation of spatial audio

-This repository contains source code of REAPER-MUSHRA - a listening test app designed for running MUSHRA-like evaluations using [REAPER](https://reaper.fm) and real-time spatial audio rendering.
+This repository contains source code of SAPETOOL - a listening test app designed for running MUSHRA-like evaluations using [REAPER](https://reaper.fm) and real-time spatial audio rendering.
 The app can be used for perceptual evaluation of spatial audio codecs, binaural rendering algorithms, virtual acoustics, etc.

 The app has a bit of ugly UI, but has proven to be useful many times.